 Fig. 1.6: Left: True Grid.
 Right: TPrate and FPrate vs. log(t).
-The path between $t_1$ and $t_2$ gives the correct sparsity pattern of models.
+The path between t_1 and t_2 gives the correct sparsity pattern of models.

-We The first consider using an Ising model to model the interaction relationships between the top 10 main characters in the novel Journey to the West.
-Figure 1.7 shows an Ising model estimate at sparsity level of 51%.
-The Ising model was fit with the command ising.
-Comparing it with the Gaussian graphical model in Figure 1.5, note that the color of these two types of graphs are almost opposite.
+Here, we first consider using Ising model to model the interaction relationships between the top 10 main characters in the classic novel Journey to the West.
+Figure 1.7 shows an Ising model estimate at the same sparsity level of 51% as in Figure 1.5, using the command ising.
+Comparing it with Gaussian graphical models in Figure 1.5, note that the color of these two types of graphs is almost opposite.
 This is because there is a negative sign on the exponential term in Gaussian likelihood function, which means a negative interaction coefficient actually increases the probability of co-presence in Gaussian graphical models.
 Up to the sign difference, the sparsity patterns in all these models are qualitatively similar.